-KBA Consulting Management Limited has been appointed as Manager to the ICAV effective November 8, 2021.
+KBA Consulting Management Limited (the "Manager") has been appointed as manager to the ICAV.

 The Fund shall pay to the Manager out of its own assets a maximum aggregate annual fee outlined in the Supplement calculated at each valuation point, together with any VAT, if applicable and payable monthly in arrears.
 The Manager shall also be entitled to be repaid out of the assets of the Fund all of its reasonable out of pocket expenses incurred on behalf of the Fund together with any VAT thereon.